 Cloud data can be largely protected from employee mismanagement if employees are given access to the files they need and denied access to data unrelated to their job.
 Additionally, there must be clear controls in place for quickly revoking access when employees leave the organization.

-Your e-Discovery obligations in the cloud are the same as those for data hosted within the enterprise.
+Your e-discovery obligations in the cloud are the same as those for data hosted within the enterprise.
 You need to confirm the ability to manage, locate, and collect potentially relevant data in a defensible method.
-This holds true for unstructured and structured (database) electronically stored information.
+This holds true for unstructured and structured information stored electronically.

 Maintain accurate data and system maps.
-It is imperative for cloud data to be accurately mapped, as cloud storage is organized logically and not physically - a powerful advantage if handled properly.4 A logical data map will allow organizations to avoid accidentally turning over unrelated or private data, but only if the map is designed properly and actively maintained.
+It is imperative for cloud data to be accurately mapped, as cloud storage is organized logically and not physically - a powerful advantage if handled properly.
+A logical data map will allow organizations to avoid accidentally turning over unrelated or private data, but only if the map is designed properly and actively maintained.
 Plus, having an accurate data map makes tips #1-4 possible.